Wakefield Pedestrian Accident Lawyer

 In some states, any fault on the plaintiff’s behalf is fatal to their entire claim.
 Massachusetts takes a different approach.
 Under the state’s comparative fault laws, a plaintiff has the right to compensation so long as they are less than 51 percent at fault for the accident.
 If a jury determines the plaintiff is 51 percent or more at fault, they would not award the plaintiff any damages.

 If a plaintiff is partially at fault, but below the 51 percent threshold, the plaintiff can still recover compensation.
-However, Mass Gen. Laws 231 § 85 requires a jury to reduce the compensation awarded to the plaintiff by their degree of fault.
+However, Mass Gen. Laws Ch.
+231 § 85 requires a jury to reduce the compensation awarded to the plaintiff by their degree of fault.
 For example, a plaintiff that was 25 percent responsible for the accident would see their damage award reduced by 25 percent.
-A seasoned lawyer could help an injured victim fight for the compensation that they deserve.
+Our Wakefield pedestrian accident lawyers can help an injured victim fight for the compensation that they deserve.

-Discuss Your Case with a Wakefield Pedestrian Accident Attorney
+Discuss Your Case with Our Wakefield Pedestrian Accident Attorneys